 10. Harvest Your Peppers

-You can harvest Banana peppers, Jalapenos and other chilies in the immature green stage, when red, or once they’re the mature color for that pepper variety.
+You can harvest Banana peppers, Jalapenos and other chilies in the immature green peppers stage, when red, or once they’re the mature fruit color for that variety.
 You’ll also want to look at the pepper’s size.
-Here are some more tips for understanding how and when to pick peppers.

-Pepper Plant Care
+11. Pepper Plant Care

-Here’s what you need to know to take care of your pepper plants in pots.
+The last step in growing peppers from seed is ongoing pepper plant care.
+Here’s what you need to know to continue taking care of your pepper plants in pots.

 Soil